-Program Coordinator

-Dr. Hiroko

-Tsukamura

-Vice-trustee, Office for

-Gender Equality

-Professor, Graduate

-School of Bioagricultural

-Fostering strong and confident women leaders creating the future of Asia

-Japan today needs women leaders who recognize the importance of partnering with other Asian countries and have a clear vision for achieving this.
+Program Coordinator Dr. Hiroko Tsukamura Vice Trustee, Nagova Vice Trustee, Nagoya University Professor of the Graduate School of Bioagricultural Sciences Director of Gender Equality Office Fostering strong and confident women leaders creating the future of Asia Japan today needs women leaders who recognize the importance of partnering with other Asian countries and have a clear vision for achieving this.
 This program offers practical education in multiple disciplines in a multicultural environment and is designed to foster global leaders capable of realizing greater well-being in Asia.
-I look forward to seeing program graduates with the solid expertise and the ability to look at issues from a comprehensive perspective work actively for business corporations, international organizations, and policy-making institutions in order to help change Japan and the world.

-Strengthen fundamental understanding of issues academically

-Gender Understanding Skills & Comprehensive Skills

-Course Global Leader 1

-A lecture series focused on comprehension of gender-related issues and gender equality, leadership, and diversity, given by guest speakers such as women leaders who have been putting efforts to realize gender equality and lecturers from partner universities in Asia and elsewhere.
+I look forward to seeing program graduates with the solid expertise and the ability to look at Issues from a comprehensive perspective work actively for business corporations, international organizations, and policy-making institutions in order to help change Japan and the world.
+Strengthen fundamental understanding of issues academically Gender Understanding Skills & Comprehensive Skills Course | Global Leader 1 A lecture series focused on comprehension of gender-related issues and gender equality, leadership, and diversity, given by guest speakers such as women leaders who have been putting efforts to realize gender equality and lecturers from partner universities in Asia and elsewhere.
 They focus on such topics as conditions in Japan compared with other countries and strategies needed to realize one's vision and mission.
 The course also features panel discussions with guest speakers.
 You can practice making statements in a multinational environment.